AnushKamble/distributor/README.md

 ## Features

-Distributor supports safe, SEO-friendly content reuse and sharing via "pushing" and "pulling".
+Distributor supports safe and SEO-friendly content reuse and sharing via "pushing" and "pulling".

 While logged in and editing or viewing any single post (or custom post type) that can be distributed, a `Distributor` admin bar item will appear, that will facilitate sharing ("pushing") that content to any `connection`.